prowriting/prowritingaid.python/README.md

 ## Requirements.

-Python 2.7 and 3.4+
+Python 2.7 or 3.4+

 ## Installation & Usage
 ### pip install

-If the python package is hosted on Github, you can install directly from Github
+The python package is hosted on Github.
+You can install directly from Github.

 ```sh
 pip install git+https://github.com/prowriting/prowritingaid.python.git